rocastq/Australian-Polo/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+All rights reserved.
+This is proprietary commercial software.

 ## Support